Local Plumbers

 4. Frozen or Blocked Discharge Lines

 A sump pump can be working perfectly and still fail to protect the home if the discharge line is frozen, collapsed, poorly pitched, or blocked.
 In Chicagoland winters, this is a serious issue.
 Water must be discharged safely away from the foundation, and if the line backs up, the sump pit can overflow right back into the basement.
 Proper installation, insulation, line routing, and check valve performance all matter.
+In some cases, related drain and sewer service may also be needed if site drainage problems are contributing to repeated moisture issues.

 5. Undersized Sump Pump Systems